Skip to main content

 Why Dishonored 2 didn't sell as much as it's Predecessor

-When I played the first Dishonored more than a decade ago, it didn't took me long to realize that it was the single greatest Videogame I had played up to that point.
-I had also written a detailed review of the game emphasizing why it was a Masterpiece in terms of all the metrics of Videogame designs, and still continues to be.
+When I had played the first Dishonored more than a decade ago, it didn't took me long to realize that it was the single greatest Videogame I had played up to that point.
+I had also written a detailed review of the game describing why it was a Masterpiece in terms of all the metrics of Videogame designs, and still continues to be.
 Which means if you play the first one even in 2024, it'll blow you away all the same.

-And while I couldn't get my hands on Dishonored 2 when it came out back in 2016, I finally got around several weeks ago and after playing through the game in it's entirety for multiple playthroughs (with both playable characters), it was abundantly clear to me that it managed to evolve and improve on it's predecessor in every single gameplay aspect...just as a great sequel should.
+And while I couldn't get my hands on Dishonored 2 when it came out back in 2016, I finally got around to several weeks ago and after playing through the game in it's entirety for multiple playthroughs (with both playable characters), it was abundantly clear to me that it managed to evolve and improve on it's predecessor in every single gameplay aspect...just as a great sequel should.
 In fact, looking at the sheer number of ways developer Arkane has managed to expand on the gameplay of the first one, Dishonored 2 can be rightfully said as one of the most finely crafted sequels in gaming history.

-But even with all it's gameplay richness and re-playability, along with all the added technological and Level design flourishes (especially with marvels such as The Clockwork Mansion and the time-bending Stilton Manor), one of the most puzzling aspects of Dishonored 2 is that despite being a better game in most ways, it had failed to reach the heights of it's predecessor financially.
-In fact, Dishonored 2's sales figures, while still reasonably great for any AAA title, just doesn't do justice for the dizzying heights it achieved as a Videogame and the myriads of awards it received.
-As a game that's frequently (and rightfully) listed among the 'greatest-games-of-all-time', Dishonored 2's sales (around 2.4 million) leave much to be desired.
+But even with all it's gameplay richness and sky-high re-playability, along with all the added technological and Level design flourishes (especially with marvels such as The Clockwork Mansion and the time-bending Stilton Manor), and just being a better game in most ways, Dishonored 2 had (shockingly) failed to match the financial success of it's predecessor.
+In fact, Dishonored 2's sales figures, while still being reasonably well for a AAA title, just doesn't do justice for the dizzying heights it achieved as a Videogame and also for the myriads of awards and accolades it received.
+As a game that's frequently (and rightfully) listed among the 'greatest-games-of-all-time' lists, Dishonored 2's sales (around 2.4 million) clearly leave much to be desired.

-The first Dishonored (and it's amazing DLC's) had put far more emphasis on the game being a true power fantasy experience which D2 completely (and rather stubbornly) did away with, making sure in every turn that the whole experience remains far more grounded than it's predecessor.
+The first Dishonored (and it's amazing DLC's) had put far more emphasis on the game being a true power fantasy experience which D2 mostly did away with, making sure in every turn that the whole experience remains far more grounded than it's predecessor.
 I remember in the original Dishonored I could go for insane stunts combining several of the game's supernatural abilities together to jaw-dropping effects that no other game could ever come close.
 And the game actually encouraged you to experiment and go wild with your creativity with all the Powers it provided, which made the first Dishonored more of a gallery of gameplay fantasies that you'd love to show off and perform over and over again.

-Also, Dishonored 2 makes the player rely on the core stealth mechanics of leaning, sneaking and carefully observing the movement patterns of enemies a lot more, which makes the game inherently harder and stricter.
+Also, Dishonored 2 makes the player rely on the core stealth mechanics of leaning, sneaking and carefully observing the movement patterns of enemies a lot more, which makes the game inherently harder and a lot stricter.
 The devs really wanted the players to be a lot more stealthy while playing the game, and the fact that at two different missions Dishonored 2 basically forces you to go without using any of it's Powers make it awfully clear.
 And coupled with the much improved detection system of it's AI, Dishonored 2 presents a significantly harder experience than it's predecessor, with a lot more grounded approach towards gameplay.

 Comments